PerAda: Parameter-Efficient Federated Learning Personalization with Generalization Guarantees: Method

-We address the challenges discussed in \cref{sec:prelim} by proposing \name, which improves the efficiency with personalized adapters and enhances their generalization with regularization and KD.
-Specifically, we train the personalized adapter $\{v_m\}$ regularized towards a global adapter $w$ to optimize a personalized objective (\ref{eq:per-obj}), and train a well-generalized $w$ via KD to optimize a global objective (\ref{eq:global-obj}) under non-IID data, where we use \textit{alternative optimization} between client local training of local adapter $\{\theta_m\}$ and server KD training of $w$.
+\textbf{Personalized and Global Objectives of \name.} We address the challenges discussed in \cref{sec:prelim} by proposing \name, which improves the efficiency of learning personalized adapters and enhances their generalization with regularization and KD.
+Specifically, we (1) train the personalized adapter $\{v_m\}$ regularized towards a global adapter $w$ to optimize a personalized objective (\ref{eq:per-obj}), and (2) train a well-generalized $w$ via KD to optimize a global objective (\ref{eq:global-obj}) under non-IID data, where we use the {\textit{alternative} optimization} between client local training of local adapter $\{\theta_m\}$ and server KD training of $w$.

 Concretely, we improve the efficiency of partial model personalization with a pretrained model and personalized adapters.
 Here the personalized adapter consists of a small number of additional parameters with skip connections (in \cref{fig:overview}), which can reduce to the identity function when its parameters are zero~\cite{rebuffi2017learning,zhang2021parameterized}.
-Our personalized adapter is trained with regularization to prevent overfitting, yielding the personal objective: where $u \in \sR^{d_u}$ denotes the fixed pretrained parameters, and $v_m, w \in \sR^{d_a}$ are \textbf{personalized adapter} and \textbf{global adapter}, respectively, with $d_a \ll d_u$.
+Our personalized adapter is trained with regularization to prevent overfitting, yielding the personal objective of each client $m$: where $u \in \sR^{d_u}$ denotes the fixed pretrained parameters, and $v_m, w \in \sR^{d_a}$ are \textbf{personalized adapter} and \textbf{global adapter}, respectively, with $d_a \ll d_u$.